Top Cougars quarterback leads team to rushing touchdowns in final scrimmage

 Gardner Minshew II hit 13 of 18 passes for 123 yards and led the offense to a pair of rushing touchdowns.

-Anthony Gordon completed 6 of 11 passes for 86 yards and three scores, including a 50-yarder to Kyle Sweet.
-Gordon hit Rodrick Fisher for 20- and 7-yard TDs and scored himself on a 10-yard run.
+Anthony Gordon completed 6 of 11 passes for 86 yards and three scores, including a 50-yarder to Kyle Sweet and two to Rodrick Fisher.
 Trey Tinsley was 6 for 10 passing for 52 yards and three scores.
 Cammon Cooper was 8 of 12 for 77 yards and one score.

 Most Read Sports Stories